Trump orders strikes on Iran-backed Houthi rebels in Yemen and issues new warning

 The United States, Israel and Britain have previously hit Houthi-held areas in Yemen.
 Israel’s military declined to comment.

-Saturday's operation against the Houthis was conducted solely by the U.S., according to a U.S. official.
-It was the first strike on the Yemen-based Houthis under the second Trump administration, and it comes after a period of relative quiet in the region.
+However, Saturday's operation was conducted solely by the U.S., according to a U.S. official.
+It was the first strike on the Yemen-based Houthis under the second Trump administration.

-Such broad-based and pre-planned missile strikes against the Houthis were done multiple times by the Biden administration in response to frequent attacks by the Houthis against commercial and military vessels in the region.
+Such broad-based missile strikes against the Houthis were carried out multiple times by the Biden administration in response to frequent attacks by the Houthis against commercial and military vessels in the region.

 Trump announced the strikes as he spent the day at his Trump International Golf Club in West Palm Beach, Florida.